sarthak218/Social-Network-Analytics-Graphs-and-Centrality-Measures/README.md

 # Social-Network-Analytics-Graphs-and-Centrality-Measures

+#Requirements
+To run the code, you need to have the following requirements:

+Google Colab.
+The necessary libraries installed: csv, pandas, networkx, matplotlib, and numpy.
+A CSV file named "dataset.csv" that contains the data for the graph.
+The CSV file should have three columns, representing the source node, destination node, and the weight of the edge between them, respectively.
+The "dataset.csv" file should be in the same directory as the Python script.
+If it is in a different directory, you will need to modify the script to include the correct path to the file.
+The required permissions to read the "dataset.csv" file.

 # NetworkX
 NetworkX is a Python package for the creation, manipulation, and study of complex networks or graphs.